datawire/ambassador-docs/docs/cloud/latest/developer-portal/index.md

 ## Explore Developer Portal

-The [Developer Portal](https://app.getambassador.io/cloud/dev-portal) is accessible in the Cloud using the side navigation menu.
+The Developer Portal is accessible in the [Cloud](https://app.getambassador.io/cloud/dev-portal) using the side navigation menu.

   <p align="center">
     <img src="../images/dev-portal-cloud.png" width="200"/>
   </p>

-You can explore the Open API documentation of every services and try out the services :
+All your services are aggregated by [cell name](../service-catalog/concepts/cells), here you can explore the Open API documentation and try out the services :

   <p align="center">
     <img src="../images/dev-portal-cloud-service.png" width="200"/>